anthonycuervo23/RESTserver-node/uploads/readme.md

 # Note

-Here we will save all the uploaded imgs
+Here we will save locally all the uploaded imgs